musairshad/dsc-phase-2-project/README.md

 ## Conclusion & Recommendations:

-**Genres:** Based on our analysis, top 4 genres are Animation and Sci-Fi.
+**Genres:** Based on our analysis, top genres are Animation, Sci-Fi and Drama.

 **Revenue:** Animation 10-15% revenue increase, Sci-Fi has 50-70% revenue increase, Drama has no gain & no loss.